llfbandit/immutable_model/immutable_model_gen/README.md

 - mut => to get the mutable version of the collection.
 - immut => to get the immutable version of the collection.

-Look at the example below for the demonstration.
+Look at the example below for demonstration.

 ## Equality & performance
 Since this package aims to minimize output size, equality is not generated.